knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 - Keep an eye on new features added to the model
 - Be careful with test split and only use it to report a model's final performance

+## Engineering Good Features
+More features doesn't always mean better model performance.
+- More opportunities for data leakage
+- More likely to overfit
+- Increase memory requirement
+- Increase latency
+- Useless features become technical debts

+2 factors to consider when evaluating whether a feature is good
+- Feature importance - measured by how much that model’s performance deteriorates if that feature or a set of features containing that feature is removed from the model (e.g. XGBoost build-in feature importance, SHAP(SHapley Additive exPlanations), [InterpretML](https://github.com/interpretml/interpret))
+- Feature generalization